Yadkin River Park

 Located at the northern end of High Rock Lake, there is plenty to do at Yadkin River Park.
 You can access the lake and river, stroll across the bridge, hike the trails, picnic or spend some time fishing along the bank.

 There are big plans for the park to continue to grow as Davidson County expands facilities on the north side of the river with enhanced facilities, a visitor center along with a proposed 11-mile trail connecting the Yadkin River Park and Boones Cave Park.
-On the south side the Town of Spencer is working on connecting the park to a new greenway and eventually it will be possible to go from the Davidson County side all the way to the North Carolina Transportation Museum.
-Below are drawing of the proposed expansion on both sides of the river.
+On the south side, the Town of Spencer has completed a new trailhead and parking area.
+This beautiful addition gives the park a finished feel on both sides of the bridge.
+Eventually Spencer plans to continue a trail all the way to the North Carolina Transportation Museum.

 Yadkin River Park Events